Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Schoolhouse Museum

-You can envision what school was like for students in mountain communities from ages 6-13 in a one-room schoolhouse with one teacher.
+You can envision what school was like for students in mountain communities, ages 6-13 in a one-room schoolhouse with one teacher.

-There have been several older guests who’ve enjoyed recalling their memories at one of the two schoolhouses it represents.
+Several older guests have visited Heritage Farm who’ve enjoyed recalling their memories at one of the two schoolhouses it represents.

 Heritage Museum